-Time Warner Cable Inc. (TWC) is in talks to join the coalition outfitting 277 New York City subway stations with wireless Internet service.
+Time Warner Cable Inc. (TWC:US) is in talks to join the coalition outfitting 277 New York City subway stations with wireless Internet service.

 Transit Wireless, the business overseeing the $200 million project, said it’s having “active and ongoing” talks with Time Warner Cable, part of an effort to expand the number of companies involved.
-Wireless carriers AT&T Inc. (T) and T-Mobile USA, and Boingo Wireless Inc. (WIFI), a Wi-Fi service provider, are already working on the effort.
+Wireless carriers AT&T Inc. (T:US) and T-Mobile USA, and Boingo Wireless Inc. (WIFI:US), a Wi-Fi service provider, are already working on the effort.

 “We’ve had discussions with Time Warner Cable around their Wi-Fi planning, and their interest in keeping customers connected to their network as part of their service offering,” said Bill Bayne, chief executive officer of Transit Wireless, a unit of Broadcast Australia in Chatswood, Australia.